Prilly-Chasseur railway station

 Prilly-Chasseur railway station (Halte de Prilly-Chasseur) is a railway station in the municipality of Prilly, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The station has a single track and platform.

 Services

 As of the December 2023 timetable change the following services stop at Prilly-Chasseur: